Relativistic Tight-Binding Model for Hexagonal Lattice: Application to Graphene: APPENDIX

 and

-Here the values of $i$ goes from 1 to 3 because there are 3 nearest neighbours for any atom in a honeycomb lattice of graphene and $\vec{d}_i$ represents their position vectors.
+Here the values of $i$ goes from 1 to 3 because there are 3 nearest neighbours for every atom in a honeycomb lattice of graphene with $\vec{d}_i$ as their position vectors.
 The superscripts ‘A’ and ‘B’ are eliminated because both are carbon atoms.
+Then Eq.(\ref{sim}) is rewritten as: